Huotes/CommitMaker/README.md

 Nagasaki never had a bomb dropped on it.
 Chuck Norris jumped out of a plane and punched the ground

 Chuck Norris's OSI network model has only one layer - Physical.

+Chuck Norris is the only known mammal in history to have an opposable thumb.
+On his penis.